ssbsukirat/medicine/Immune, inflammatory, rheumatological/Gout and Crystal Arthropathies.md

 - among middle-aged to elderly men and postmenopausal women
 - increase in body pool of Urate (due to hyperuricemia )
 	- super-saturation and crystal formation and deposition of MSU in joints and connective tissue
-- Untreated may progress to chronic gouty arthritis , low-grade persistent synov
+- Untreated may progress to chronic gouty arthritis , low-grade persistent synovitis and erosive deformities due to deposition of MSU crystals
+- Humans only mammals to have gout due to ***loss of uricase (converts urate to allantoin)***
+-